usnistgov/FIPS201/_FIPS201/frontend.md

 (CMS) external digital signature, as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Algorithm and key size requirements for the asymmetric signature and digest algorithm are detailed in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

-The public key required to verify the digital signature SHALL be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which SHALL be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
+The public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
 The content signing certificate SHALL also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
+The public key SHALL be included in the certificates field of the CMS external digital signature in a content signing certificate.
 Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.